Replace Your Income With Dividend Investing

 FAQs About Dividend Investing

-Using the average dividend yield of 4% you would need to invest roughly $1.25 million to earn $50,000 passively through dividend payments.
+Using the average dividend yield of 4% you would need to invest roughly $1.25 million to live off $50,000 passively through dividend payments.

 To make $500 a month from dividends you’ll need to make at least $1,500 per quarter of the year.
-At a 4% dividend yield that equates to $150,000 invested in order to receive $500/mo dividend payments.
+At a 4% dividend yield that equates to $150,000 invested in order to receive $500 a month dividend payments.

 To make $3,000 a month you’ll have to invest roughly $900,000 into dividend paying stocks.
 This is using the average dividend yield of 4%.